prathushan/Janellecarothers/README.md

-Your site is live at https://prathushan.github.io/Janellecarothers/
+site is live at https://prathushan.github.io/Janellecarothers/